SrNetoChan/srnetochan.github.io/content/posts/tutorials/2019-09-30-norma-cartografica-no-qgis-alterar-formularios-de-edicao-com-pyqgis.markdown

 Knowing this, I was able to create a function that allows configuring a field in a layer using the exact same settings, and apply it to all layers.
+As an extra, I have added a default valueDefinition to use the function `now()`.

     def field_to_datetime(layer, fieldname):